jdiderik/node-red-contrib-onvif-nodes/README.md

 **THIS IS AN EXPERIMENTAL NODE-RED CONTRIBUTION  !!!**

+*Update 14-03-2025: Added network adapter option to specify which network connection to use with Discovery *

 *Update 28-11-2020: I get frequently the question why I haven't published these nodes on NPM yet.*

 *Well the answer is very simple: a lack of free time...*